suqingdong/webrequests/README.md

-# A simple wrapper of requests
+# A simple wrapper of requests, easy to use!

 ## Installation
 ```bash
 pip install webrequests
 ```

+## Features
+- Random User-Agent automatic
+- Try again when request failed
+- Download file from an URL
+- Get a soup from an URL

 ## Usage
 ```python